Yvelo/aafai-bus/README.md

 This script can be added to a Google Sheet to:
 - Provide a custom menu to start tasks.
 - Automatically start the `aafai-bus` VM on Google Cloud.
 - Submit tasks and poll for results.
+It now includes a **batch mode** to efficiently send and retrieve multiple tasks at once.
 - Save the final text result to a file in the user's Google Drive.